MBA, LEED AP, NCIDQ Certificate # 17412

 Resume: As an Associate at Design Partnership of Cambridge (DPC), Amy managed interior design projects, million dollar furniture and equipment budgets, and marketing initiatives for a wide range of clients, including public schools, libraries, and universities.

 Previously, Amy worked as an interior designer at CAMA, Inc. in New Haven, Connecticut, where clients included Yale University, Yale-New Haven Hospital, University of Connecticut, New Haven Savings Bank, and various retail and residential clients.

 In addition, Amy has served as an interior design instructor at Drexel University, the Boston Architectural College, New England School of Art and Design at Suffolk University, and Sacred Heart University, and served as a panelist at the Build Boston – Women in Design Conference.

-Amy’s work has been featured in the Philadelphia Inquirer (see full article), the Huffington Post, the Jewish Exponent, Bedrooms & Baths, HGTV.com’s Room Stories, The Wall Street Journal, TimeOut Philadelphia, and she has published an article on Aging in Place in the Hartford Courant.
+Amy’s work has been featured in the Philadelphia Inquirer (see full article), the Huffington Post, Chicago Tribute, the Jewish Exponent, Bedrooms & Baths, HGTV.com’s Room Stories, The Wall Street Journal, TimeOut Philadelphia, and she has published an article on Aging in Place in the Hartford Courant.
 Amy volunteers for numerous community organizations and has provided pro-bono services as a Design Consultant for the West Philadelphia Coalition for Neighborhood Schools, several preschools, and the Creekside Co-op in Elkins Park.